CAnimal4/JeopardySpanishFinal/README.md

-# Ecuador Trivia Journey (GitHub Pages ready)
+﻿# Ecuador Trivia Journey (GitHub Pages ready)

 Single-page, Jeopardy-style Ecuador game.
 Runs directly from `index.html` with no build step and persists progress in `localStorage`.
-Theme blends Andes/Amazon visuals, SVG map nodes (Quito → Baños → Cuenca), AI turns, keyboard accessibility, and sound effects only (no narration).
+Theme blends Andes/Amazon visuals, inline SVG map nodes (Quito -> Baños -> Cuenca), deterministic AI turns, keyboard accessibility, and sound effects only (no narration).

 ## Quick start & deploy
 - Open `index.html` in a browser, or serve locally (`python -m http.server 8000`), or push the folder to GitHub and enable **GitHub Pages** (root, `/`).